The Narrative & Pitch Deck: Data-Driven Storytelling

 Data Visualization Strategy

 Data visualization in a pitch deck is not decoration; it is argumentation.
 Every chart should make a single, compelling point.
+Investors review dozens of decks per week, so your visualizations must communicate their message in under five seconds.
+If a chart requires explanation to understand, it has failed its purpose.

 Cohort Analysis

 Display revenue stacking by cohort year.
 This visually demonstrates retention and expansion better than any single metric.
+A well-designed cohort chart is one of the most powerful slides in any deck because it shows that your revenue base is durable and growing.

 Burn Efficiency

 Plot Revenue Growth vs. Burn Rate to show operating leverage increasing over time.
+This chart should demonstrate that each incremental dollar of revenue requires less incremental spend to generate, proving your business model scales.

 The "Magic Number"

 Visualize the ratio of Net New ARR to Sales & Marketing Spend to show GTM scalability.
+A Magic Number above 1.0 indicates that your go-to-market engine generates more than a dollar of ARR for every dollar of S&M spend--a strong signal that scaling investment will produce predictable returns.

 Chart Design Rules

-• Label the insight.
-Title the chart with the conclusion, not the data: "NRR has increased 15% quarterly" not "Net Dollar Retention Over Time".
+- Label the insight.
+Title the chart with the conclusion, not the data: "NRR has increased 15% quarterly" not "Net Dollar Retention Over Time."

 Building Your Evidence Locker